Cyfrin/Updraft/courses/solidity/1-simple-storage/5-basic-types/+page.md

 Bytes can be allocated in size (up to `bytes32`).
 However, bytes and bytes32 represent distinct data types.

-**Strings** are internally represented as _dynamic byte arrays_ (`bytes` tipe) and designed specifically for working with text.
+**Strings** are internally represented as _dynamic byte arrays_ (`bytes` type) and designed specifically for working with text.
 For this reason, a string can easily be converted into bytes.

 [Bits and Bytes overview](https://www.youtube.com/watch?v=Dnd28lQHquU)